Last updated: 26th February 2021

 The CIPD’s ‘Responding to the coronavirus’ hub

 Find the latest COVID-19 news and advice from renowned HR and people development leader, the CIPD.
-They provide numerous guides on supporting employees through COVID-19 related issues, including handling redundancies and staff wellbeing.
+They provide numerous guides on supporting employees through COVID-19 related issues, including furlough and staff wellbeing.

-Acas continues to provide advice for both employers and employees on what to do and how to stay compliant when tackling complex employment issues.
+Acas continues to provide advice for both employers and employees on what to do and how to stay compliant regarding COVID-19 when tackling complex employment issues.
 The hub’s sections include advice on:

 - working safely